-I know we are getting to the end of grilling season (though we keep going until the grill gets snowed in!), but this recipe for grilled balsamic chicken is so quick and easy you could make it tonight no problem.
+I know we are getting to the end of grilling season (though we keep going until the grill gets snowed in!), but this recipe for is so quick and easy you could make it tonight no problem.
 And no one told the weather grilling season is ending since we’ve been having 90s here and I’m all about not heating up the house right now.

 And, yes, brinerate is a word!
 Marinating + brining = the best of both worlds.

 How to make this

 To make grilled balsamic chicken use either boneless thighs or boneless breast cut into cutlets.
 Sprinkle the meat with salt and pepper and marinate in balsamic dressing then grill until cooked through.